5 Unconventional Honeymoon Ideas You’ve Probably Never Considered

 If you’re anything like us, you absolutely loved treehouses as a kid.
 There’s something so magical about hiding out in your own little hut, tucked way up in the sky.
 Reignite that sense of childhood wonder with a honeymoon at Treehouse Point, just outside Seattle.
 You could even marry there, then stick around for a week and unwind in the treetops.

 If you’re a more adventurous pair, consider taking a “volunteer honeymoon” after your wedding.
-There are plenty of opportunities for newlyweds to give back on their post-wedding trips: Head to Zimbabwe to support a lion repopulation program; give at-risk children a leg up by volunteering at a daycare center in Nepal; or spend time in rural Philippine communities, building infrastructure and caring for kids.
+There are plenty of opportunities for newlyweds to give back on their post-wedding trips: Head to Zimbabwe to support a lion repopulation program; give at-risk children a leg up by volunteering at a daycare center in Nepal; or spend time tackling a marine conservation project in Thailand.

 Rent out a vacation home through Under the Hatch, a company that restores heritage properties across Europe.
 Under the Hatch offers authentic gypsy caravan rentals in Wales and Ireland — a totally unique honeymoon experience for offbeat couples.